irimescucosmin/FlyIo.NET/README.md

 A basic Blazor Server template created with:

-'dotnet new blazorserver -o FlyIo.NET'
+`dotnet new blazorserver -o FlyIo.NET`

 Then deployed live with just a few Fly.io CLI commands.
 No Kubernetes, no overengineering.